 General background

 Forests all over the world are sequestering less carbon from the atmosphere due to stressors imposed by anthropogenic climate change, namely drought, heat, increased pathogens, and more (Davis et al., 2023).
 Climate change encompasses events such as acute periods of extremely high temperatures, also known as heat waves (Filewood and Thomas 2013).
 Heat waves and other climate change-related events like drought are often but not always co-occurring, and they are projected to increase in frequency, duration, and severity as time continues (Duarte et al, 2016; Dai et al. 2013; Salomón et al. 2022).
 Heat-related climate stress can severely negatively affect trees resulting in physical damage, increased vulnerability to pests and pathogens, reduced carbon uptake, hydraulic failure in leaves, water loss, and mortality (Rastogi et al; Kunert et al; Still et al. 2023; Allen et al. 2010).
-These effects have been globally identified and could completely reshape ecosystems and their functioning (Allen et al. 2010).
-Even under low emissions predictions, the Pacific Northwest (hereafter PNW) specifically is expected to experience increased temperatures, heat waves, wildfire, and drought stress, thereby further reducing the potential for carbon sequestration despite this region being replete with forests relative to the rest of the country (Chang et al. 2023).
+The effects of drought and heat stress have been globally identified and could completely reshape ecosystems and their functioning (Allen et al. 2010).
+Even under low emission scenarios, the Pacific Northwest (hereafter PNW) is projected to experience increased temperatures, heat waves, wildfires, and droughts, thereby further reducing the potential for carbon sequestration despite this region being replete with forests relative to the rest of the country (Chang et al. 2023).